-Stock-based awards are granted under the Sun BioPharma, Inc. 2016 Omnibus Incentive Plan (the "2016 Plan").
+The.
+2016 Omnibus Incentive Plan, as last amended effective April 9, 2020 (the "2016 Plan"), has been approved by our Board of Directors and ratified by our stockholders.
 The 2016 Plan permits the granting of incentive and non-statutory stock options, restricted stock, stock appreciation rights, performance units, performance shares and other stock awards to eligible employees, directors and consultants.
-We grant options to purchase shares of common stock under the 2016 Plan at no less than the fair market value of the underlying common stock as of the date of grant.
+We grant options to purchase shares of common stock under the 2016 Plan with an exercise price not less than the fair market value of the underlying common stock as of the date of grant.
 Options granted under the 2016 Plan have a maximum term of ten years.
-A total of 1,500,000 shares of common stock were initially reserved for issuance under the 2016 Plan.
-As of December 31, 2019, options to purchase 1,480,451 shares of common stock were outstanding under the 2016 Plan.
+Under the 2016 Plan, a total of 2,800,000 shares of common stock have been reserved for issuance.
+As of December 31, 2020, options to purchase 1,905,499 shares of common stock and 11,500 restricted, unvested shares were outstanding under the 2016 Plan and 883,001 shares remained available for future awards.